How To Prep for Anal Sex: A Step-by-Step Guide

 What Does Anal Sex Feel Like?

-Research has shown that the anus is a highly pleasurable sex organ.
+Research has shown that the anus is a sex organ with high pleasure potential.
 Its dense network of sensory nerves works with the genitals in the engorgement, muscular tension, and undulating contractions that guide sexual arousal and orgasm.

 All of this being true, anal sex isn’t for everyone.
 Some people don’t enjoy anal play compared to other sexual activities, and that is fully acceptable.